Seen above left and right - the newly designed Dan Armstrong bass pickups were made by Kent Armstrong® who

 inked in over the serial number.

-At upper left, the 1998 headstock features Schaller® type tuners like the original 1969 models.
-The
+At upper left, the 1998 headstock features Schaller type looking tuners to make them look like the

-screws used to secure down the truss rod cover have smaller heads on them than the original models, but are still
+original 1969 models.
+The screws used to secure down the truss rod cover have smaller heads on them than the original

-the usual Phillip type heads.
-At upper right, and seen from the back side, the 3 piece laminated neck and headstock is
+models, but are still the usual Phillip type heads.
+At upper right, and seen from the back side, the 3 piece laminated

 With original Dan Armstrong instrument prices skyrocketing, these reissues were a welcome sight and a viable